evosys21/pdflib/docs/multicell-user-manual.md

 ```

 ## Why use the \Interpid\PdfLib\Pdf object instead of FPDF

-In order to implement the FPDF Add-on, we need access to private/protected properties from the FPDF class like widths, margins, fonts etc...
+To implement the FPDF Add-on, we need access to private/protected properties from the FPDF class like widths, margins, fonts etc...
 As these properties are not provided by setters and getters the FPDF class was extended and these properties made public.

 ```php